isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    ]

 Note that indentation is optional and is used for aesthetic purposes only.
-In some cases in may be preferable to use more compact notation.
+In some cases it may be preferable to use more compact notation.

 After all the parameters are specified, we have two contexts open: global and Dhcp6; thus, we need two closing curly brackets to close them.